Casino Payout Rates Overview

-Calculating the likelihood of winning in an online casino can be a tricky business, which is why most casinos are committed to transparency, and provide a range of statistics to help potential players decide how to gamble.
-On top of these stats, most casino games have recognised rules with calculable returns.
-It’s just a matter of knowing where, and how, to look.
-This guide does just that, informing players on all their is to know about online casino payout rates!
+Calculating the likelihood of winning in an online casino can be a tricky business, which is why most casinos are committed to transparency and provide a range of statistics to help potential players learn how much a casino pays out relative to the amount that a player spends.
+This is the payout rate or percentage and we’ll explore it in-depth in this guide.

 For more specific details about individual games, Return to Player (RTP) percentages are a useful indicator.
 Commonly found for online slots, though occasionally for other games, these operate in a similar way to monthly payout percentages, but are calculated by running simulations through games rather than monitoring actual player betting activity.
 Often these can be found in the catalogues of game developers thanks to most providing this info available via the companies' websites.

 Players can access this information in online slot reviews and/or in the information pages for the slot at each casino.
 Again, the figures are just a guide and many players win above or below these amounts.
 RTP is usually calculated over the long term but remember, almost anything can happen in the short term!

 Recommended Casino Sites